dcpedit/mission-control/README.md

 ## Continue with main build

-### 7) Stabalizers
+### 7) Stabilizers

-Install your stabalizers of choice onto the PCB.
-For the vertical stabs, in order to counteract the curvature of the PCB, I used adhesive stabalizer pads and cut them in half lengthwise (band-aids would work as well).
+Install your stabilizers of choice onto the PCB.
+For the vertical stabs, in order to counteract the curvature of the PCB, I used adhesive stabilizer pads and cut them in half lengthwise (band-aids would work as well).
 I then placed them on the inside half of where the stabs would sit.
 The idea here is to angle the stabs back outwards so that they remain parallel.

 Note that I made all the stab holes a tad larger in the vertical direction to allow for some wiggle room.